atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • i .4, / ■ I
 V
 ■I: ‘V
-|| ' mst^’^choly state, he went into the par li lour, tq reproach his wife — who had dist
+|| ' mst^’^choly state, he went into the par li lour, tq reproach his wife --who had dist
-ll mified her company — for not having in
+ll mified her company --for not having in
 J formed him of her daughter’s ilinefs at
 • • *
 first, that ■ he might' have come up to S town before, and have seen that she wa.
 .;
-properly attended. — It was, indeed, hep i". appre
+properly attended. --It was, indeed, hep i". appre
 . d *

 I